List of He-Man and the Masters of the Universe characters: Tri-Klops

 In Masters of the Universe: Revelation, Tri-Klops took part in Skeletor's large scale attack on Castle Grayskull, leading a group of Skelcons while flying one-man War-Sleds.
 Tri-Klops appeared to be enjoying himself, until his vehicle was shot down by Man-At-Arms and the Royal Guard who arrived to join the battle flying on their Sky-Sleds.
 Some time later after magic had all but left Eternia and Skeletor and He-Man were thought to be dead, Tri-Klops took advantage of the situation by condemning magic altogether and became a leader in the cult of Motherboard.
 Ironically, Tri-Klops used one of the few remaining magic items left on the planet to perform the ritual miracles of Motherboard.
 During this ceremony, Tri-Klops would catch electronic looking water that sprang from a large altar inside Snake Mountain in a magic goblet and force his followers to drink it.
 By doing so, they would instantly transform into cyborgs, with various limbs being replaced by mechanical weapons.

-In the 2021 series, Tri-Klops is a serveillance and retrieval drone built by Kronis.
+In the 2021 series, Tri-Klops is a surveillance and retrieval drone built by Kronis.

 Tri-Klops was voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, Henry Rollins in Masters of the Universe: Revelation, and Kevin Smith in the 2021 series.

+In the upcoming 2026 movie, Tri-Klops will be portrayed by Kojo Attah.